jayendramadaram/App-to-resell-your-products/README.md

 Incase i complete this app by 2023 [ie in 4 months] i will prupose my crush on linkedin

 If i have time left will scale this app to web3 space making all transactions and User data stored and processed on decentralized blockchain "Smart contracts written in RUST on Near Ecosystem"

+Main Aim of Project to Provide a SOLID boilerplate code for future projects